alex-w-hunt/CTF_Writeups/Hack The Box/Administrator.md

 226 Transfer complete.
 ```

-I used `pwsafe2john` to pull the masterkey hash from the file, and the tried to crack it via John the Ripper.
+I used `pwsafe2john` to pull the masterkey hash from the file, and then tried to crack it via John the Ripper.
 This cracked the password vault key and allowed us to gain access.
 ```
 └──╼ $pwsafe2john Backup.psafe3 > Backup.hash